kanitsharma/io/README.md

 ```

 ### Running IOs in parallel using Applicatives (Parallelism)
-If an IO containing a function with order > 1, then the IOs applied to it will run parallely.
+If an IO contains a function with order greater than 1, then the IOs applied to it will run parallely.

 ```javascript
   const f = x => y => x + y;